-Nine directors will be elected at the Annual Meeting.
-Upon the recommendation of the nominating and governance committee, the board of directors has nominated for election the nine persons named below.
+Eight directors will be elected at the Annual Meeting.
+Upon the recommendation of the nominating and governance committee, the board of directors has nominated for election the eight persons named below.
 Each has consented to being named a nominee and will, if elected, serve until the next Annual Meeting of Shareholders or until a successor is duly elected.
 There are no family relationships between any director and an executive officer.
-With the exception of Mr. Kohrs, who was elected to the board on April 13, 2012, and Mr. Blodgett, who was elected to the board on February 27, 2013, each nominee listed below is currently a director of Proto Labs, and each was duly elected by the shareholders.
-Messrs.
-Blodgett and Kohrs are being nominated by the board.
+Each nominee listed below is currently a director of Proto Labs, and, other than Ms. Holt, each has been duly elected by the shareholders.
+Ms. Holt was elected to the board of directors in February 2014 in connection her hiring as our President and Chief Executive Officer.
+Matthew C. Blodgett and Margaret A. Loftus, who currently serve as directors, both have decided not to seek reelection at the Annual Meeting and will cease serving as directors upon conclusion of the Annual Meeting.